Derry Halloween Witch

 8. Baboró: International Arts Festival for Children

 If you’re in Galway City from Oct.
-13th through the 22nd, check out this unique festival specifically geared toward kids.
+11th through the 20th, check out this unique festival geared toward kids

 two children by a red door October in Ireland